PURITAN BOOK and CD SUPER SALE

 hardcover) and its marginal notes (and that the people knew it to be so when

-they were left with Bibles without annotations honoring to God), the preface
+they were left with Bibles without annotations honoring to God), the preface further

-that some notes might be fitted to the new translation: which was accordingly
+some notes might be fitted to the new translation: which was accordingly

 granted, with an order for review and correction of those of the Geneva